 The personal representative will need to complete certain tasks to administer the probate estate.
 This includes providing notice to the estate’s creditors of the administration and pay all debts, preparing a final personal income tax return for the decedent, and petitioning for a preliminary and/or final distribution and accounting.
 After the personal representative complies with the Court’s order for distribution and files the required distribution receipts, the Court will discharge the personal representative from his obligations.

 Our probate attorney in los angeles are here to represent you and guide you through your probate disputes.
-If you are in need of representation for your probate related matter, give us a call or send us a message!
+If you are in need of representation for your probate related matter, give a call our real estate attorney in Los Angeles or send us a message!